 b) Evaluate the authenticity, authority, and credibility of sources.

-d) develop perspectives of time and place, including the construction of maps and various timelines of events, periods, and personalities in American history.
+d) Develop perspectives of time and place, including the construction of maps and various timelines of events, periods, and personalities in American history.

 h) Interpret the significance of excerpts from famous speeches and other documents.